lizziegooding/lab-04-bitmap/README.md

   * Grayscale the colors - Google it.
   * (red|green|blue)scale the colors, same as above but only multiply one of the colors.

+## Other notes
+- will be working with an 8-bit bitmap
+- bitmap header 14 bytes
+- dib header 40 bytes
+- color table 1024 bytes
+- pixel array 1 byte per pixel of file

 ## Bonus Points:

 * Can handle palette and non-palette bitmaps